tc39/proposal-import-attributes/README.md

 ## Synopsis

-The ES Module Attributes and JSON modules proposal adds:
+The ES Import Attributes and JSON modules proposal adds:
 - An inline syntax for module import statements to pass on more information alongside the module specifier
 - An initial application for such attributes in supporting JSON modules in a common way across JavaScript environments